 Dry Needling Is an Effective Option for Athletes

 Athletes seek professional care in providing daily maintenance and rehabilitation following injury.
-Dry needling is a treatment technique that can be utilized in the care of athletes that provides a multitude of benefits.
+Dry needling is a treatment technique that can be utilized in the care of athletes that provides many benefits.
 In addition to augmenting local tissue recovery, DN has been shown to release opioid peptides, reduce the nociceptive input from the TrP, and therefore decrease the overall pain and sensitivity that accompanies TrPs (Lavelle et al., 2007; Ge et al., 2009; Affaitati et al., 2011).
-While the use of opioids in athletics is well documented (Ekhtiari et al., 2020), it is important for practitioners to offer alternative options that effective care aimed at both restoring function and decrease the pain that often accompanies sports.
+While the use of opioids in athletics is well documented (Ekhtiari et al., 2020), practitioners need to offer alternative options that provide effective care aimed at both restoring function and decreasing the pain that often accompanies sports.

-Dry needling is a treatment technique that can aid athletes in their pursuit of training and competing in their sporting activity.
-As both physical therapists and athletic trainers seek to expand their treatment skills through continuing education, DN can be an effective treatment modality to aid an athlete to return to play.
+Dry needling is a treatment technique that can aid athletes in pursuing training and competing in their sporting activity.
+As physical therapists and athletic trainers seek to expand their treatment skills through continuing education, DN can be an effective treatment modality to aid an athlete in returning to play.

 Todd Hooks, PT, ATC, OCS, SCS, FAAOMPT